motiz88/rn-chrome-devtools-buildscripts/README.md

 > **NOTE:** You may need to *open DevTools for DevTools* and select "Disable cache" for your build changes to be picked up when you refresh.

 See https://github.com/ChromeDevTools/devtools-frontend/blob/main/docs/workflows.md for more general information about development workflows in the Chrome DevTools codebase.

+## Using the CI-built version

+The modified frontend is deployed continuously to https://rn-chrome-devtools-frontend.netlify.app/rn_inspector.html.
+It is built by a [GitHub Action](https://github.com/motiz88/rn-chrome-devtools-frontend/blob/main/.github/workflows/build.yml) based on the instructions above.